 In addition, the agency also runs a food pantry, and provides Christmas and holiday meals and gifts.
 Last but not least they run the weatherization energy saving program.
 Read Capital Area Community Services programs.

 The Ingham County Society of St. Vincent DePaul is another charity organization to contact.
 The agency provides emergency assistance with paying utility bills, including water, gas, and electric.
 The applicant must receive a decision notice from the Department of Human Services (DHS) and contact Capital Area Community Services office for assistance before contacting St. Vincent's for the cash funds.
 They also run a thrift store on site.
 Call (517) 484-4228, or find Ingham County St. Vincent assistance programs.

-Christian Services helps with basic needs, and the volunteers may provide referrals as well.
-This faith based charity use to be called Love Inc. They operate ministries in Ingham County that offer items like free clothing, school supplies, and a Christmas Share Store.
+Local Lansing churches help with basic needs, and the volunteers may provide referrals as well.
+There are a number of centers to try.
+They operate ministries in Ingham County that offer items like free clothing, school supplies, and a Christmas assistance program.
 In very rare cases, low cost car repairs may be provided.
 Other resources from the churches include baby formula and diapers, used furniture, personal goods and referrals to emergency aid.
 Learn more.

 Clinton and Ingham Department Of Veterans Affairs – Two different programs, the Michigan Veterans Trust Fund and Soldiers and Sailors Relief Fund can provide emergency financial assistance and cash grants for paying for utilities, food, housing expenses (rent/mortgage), and even clothing.
 5303 South Cedar Street, Lansing, Michigan 48911, call (517) 887-4331